 Employees who drive a personal vehicle for work often receive a vehicle allowance to offset costs.
 Most people receive the allowance as a monthly lump sum.
 But does that monthly payment cover all business vehicle costs?

 A standard vehicle allowance is a monthly compensation for the costs of using a motor vehicle for work.
 This payment is typically part of a paycheck.
-It’s up to the employee whether to put that money toward a car payment or just use it to defray gas expense, wear and tear, and other car costs.
+It’s up to the employee whether to put that money toward a car payment or to use it to defray gas expense, wear and tear, and other car costs.

 If you receive a standard car allowance, you don’t have to prove business use of the money or keep track of mileage.
 You just do your job and enjoy what essentially amounts to a perk.
 But problems can arise when your work-related driving costs exceed the amount of your allowance.

 What is a car allowance supposed to cover?

 Any vehicle reimbursement program should cover both vehicle use and vehicle ownership, since the employee is required to possess a vehicle for the job.
 That means your vehicle allowance must cover your car insurance, depreciation, taxes, registration and license, gas, oil, tires, and maintenance.

 A car allowance is taxable unless you substantiate business use of the payment.
 You can avoid taxation if you track business mileage and demonstrate that the allowance never exceeds the equivalent of the IRS business mileage rate ($.585 per mile for 2022).
 This is called a mileage allowance, or mileage substantiation.